elomasney/styled_v1/README.md

 ## **Features**

-### **_Apps_**
-- Home App
-- About App
-- Gallery App
-- Products App
-- Profiles App
-- Bag App
-- Checkout App

-### **_CRUD Functionality_**

-The CRUD functionality for this website works as follows:
-#### **Users Can:**
-- Register for an account
-- Create a user profile
-- Update their user profile
-- Make purchases
-- Save default delivery information to their profile
-- View their order history from their profile page.
-- Reset account password
-- View all products/services
-- View all Look Book Images
-- Contact the site owners by email through the contact page

-#### **Admin Can:**
-- Add a Product
-- Edit a Product
-- Delete a Product
-- Add a Product Feature
-- Edit a Product Feature
-- Delete a Product Feature
-- Add a Look Book Image
-- Edit a Look Book Image
-- Delete a Look Book Image

-#### **Guest Users Can:**
-- View all products and services
-- View all images in the Look Book Gallery
-- Register for an account
-- Make a purchase
-- Contact the site owners via email through the contact page.

-## **Existing Features**

-### **_General_**

 ### **_Navigation Bar & Footer_**
 - The **navigation bar** is in a fixed position.
 - Access to navigation elements on all pages for a user friendly experience.